-As Superintendent of the Domestic Dependents Elementary and Secondary Schools System (DDESS) Guam District Dr. Steven R. Bloom is responsible for over 2,600 students, 450 employees, and an annual budget of approximately $36 million.
+As Superintendent of the DDEA Pacific East District Dr. Steven R. Bloom is responsible for over 2,600 students, 450 employees, and an annual budget of approximately $36 million.

 He entered the Department of Defense Dependents Schools (DoDDS) system in 1982 as a special education teacher and principal at Torrejón, Spain.
-From there, Bloom applied his extensive background in education and curriculum to the various administrative and supervisory positions he held within DoDDS Europe and Pacific.
-His first assignment to DoDDS Pacific began in 1993 as a Supervisory Education Specialist in the DoDDS Pacific Area Office Education Division.
-In June 1996, he became Superintendent of the Okinawa District and in 2000, he joined the area office where he served 10 years as Deputy Director of DoDDS Pacific.
+From there, Bloom applied his extensive background in education and curriculum to the various administrative and supervisory positions he held within DoDEA Europe and Pacific.
+His first assignment to DoDEA Pacific began in 1993 as a Supervisory Education Specialist in the DoDEA Pacific Area Office Education Division.
+In June 1996, he became Superintendent of the Okinawa District and in 2000, he joined the area office where he served 10 years as Deputy Director of DoDEA Pacific.
 Bloom was selected for his current position in June 2010.

 Dr. Bloom is a member of the American Association of School Administrators, The Association for Supervision and Curriculum Development, Council for Exceptional Children, and Phi Delta Kappa.
 He presented professional papers at numerous national and international conferences including the Council for Exceptional Children and American Psychological Association.
 His work has also been published in Phi Delta Kappan, Journal of Mental Deficiency Research, and Rehabilitation Psychology.